-If you have bought a printer manufactured by Star Micronics adding it to your AirPOS POS Setup on your iPad is now much simpler.
+If you have bought a printer manufactured by Star Micronics adding it to your AirPOS POS Setup on your iPad is very straightforward.

 NB: If your printer connects by Bluetooth you'll need to pair it with your iPad first.
 If your printer connects to your iPad with an Apple Lightning cable you'll need to connect the cable from the printer to the iPad first.